Introduction To The API Under Test

 Set up the Stub Solace Instance

-The simplest way of spinning up a local Solace instance is probably launching a Docker container.
+The simplest way of spinning up a local Solace instance is probably launching a Docker container from the solace/solace-pubsub-standard image.

 This can be done through ATB’s Docker test step.